No Coffee on a Cleanse – What’s Up With That?Posted by FJ Leto on August 26, 2021

 The effects of caffeine may only be physically felt for a few hours, but the chemical stays in your body much longer.
 As night rolls in, adenosine reception is especially important for deep sleep.
 Your brain signals a kind of night shift cleaning crew to get to work right before you go into deep sleep.
 Electrical signals known as slow waves appear just before a pulse of fluid washes through the brain, presumably removing toxins associated with Alzheimer’s and other neurodegenerative diseases.
 Deep sleep is also when your body repairs muscles, organs and other cells and removes unwanted byproducts from the body, ready to be eliminated upon awakening.

-In a nutshell, it is when much of the real “cleansing” happens.
+In a nutshell, deep sleep is when much of the real “cleansing” happens.

 Caffeine is also a diuretic, increasing urination.
 During a cleanse we are focusing on hydration, and increased urination is not hydration’s friend.